kaiorosa1/100-days-of-code/log.md

 ### Day 39: March 6, 2019

 **Today's Progress**:  Finished Basic Data Structure.
-The last challenges it was about Objects and some of its functions.
+The last challenges was about Objects and some of its functions.
+I started the Basic Algorithm Scripting and I've done a couple of them.

 **Thoughts**: The only challenge that was very confusing was one about nesting arrays or nesting objects.
+The Basic Algorithm Scripting is all about problems that force you to research and come up with a solution in JS.
+They are simple but they are good to put everything you learnt so far into action.

 **Link(s) to work**: Commit on Github :